Best Motorcycle Intercom Reviews – Complete Buying Guide and Best Picks for 2018

 This choice depends on how often you ride as a group and the maximum number of riders that you’ll need to connect to at a go.

-Being able to connect to multiple devices is a really cool feature.
+Being able to connect to multiple devices is a cool feature.
 The only catch is that it hikes the cost of the device by a huge margin.

-I don’t know about you but rarely do I ever find myself needing to connect with more than 2 other riders.
+I don’t know about you but rarely do I ever find myself needing to connect with more than two other riders.
 So, I have no business spending a few hundred bucks for a headset that allows up to 6 connections.